Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 - b-thisIsMySecondBlogPost.md
 - c-thisIsMyThirdBlogPost.md

-### Now on to the test project
+### Now on to the 'Short'URL project

     - Ill be using React and [Next.js](https://vercel.com/home?utm_source=next-site&utm_medium=footer&utm_campaign=next-website)
     - [MantineUI](https://mantine.dev/) as the UI library
     - [Firebase](https://firebase.google.com/):
         - for authentication
         - Database and hosting
-        - Functions - this is very similar to aws lambda, and azure functions
+        - Functions - this is very similar to aws lambda, and azure functions (This changes later on 👀)

 1. Let's setup our base.
     - Create a new project on firebase